secondavenuelearning/world-around-you/README.md

 ## Starting the server
 1. Download and install nodejs
 2. Download and install git
+3. Download FFmpeg and add it to your path
-3. Setup a mysql server
+4. Setup a mysql server
-4. In a command line console navigate to the repository
+5. In a command line console navigate to the repository
-5. Install all the node dependencies by running the following commands:
+6. Install all the node dependencies by running the following commands:
     - npm install
     - npm install jspm -g
     - jspm install
-6. Create you database using the database.sql file
+7. Create you database using the database.sql file
-7. Copy the file "js/Server/_Settings.js" file and name the new copy "js/Server/Settings.js"
+8. Copy the file "js/Server/_Settings.js" file and name the new copy "js/Server/Settings.js"
-8. Edit the contents of the new Settings.js file to match the specifications of your server
+9. Edit the contents of the new Settings.js file to match the specifications of your server
-9. In the command line run node Server.js to start the server
+10. In the command line run node Server.js to start the server

 ## Adding a game
 1. Create a new folder for your game in the 'js/Client/Games/' directory.